Ramotion/paper-onboarding-android/README.md

 <br>

-# Get the Showroom App for mobil to give it a try
+# Get the Showroom App for Android to give it a try
-Try our UI components in our mobil app.
+Try our UI components in our mobile app.
 Contact us if interested.

 <a href="https://play.google.com/store/apps/details?id=com.ramotion.showroom" >
 <img src="https://raw.githubusercontent.com/Ramotion/react-native-circle-menu/master/google_play@2x.png" width="104" height="34"></a>